 Campus and facilities

-We’ve got campuses across Nottinghamshire, each uniquely developed to the needs of our student community.
+We’ve got campuses across Nottinghamshire, each uniquely developed to the needs of our NTU community.

 Life outside lectures